-This is one of the views H. William Harlan aka ‘Bill’ saw back in the 1980’s.
+This is one of the views H. William Harlan aka ‘Bill’ saw of Promontory back in the 1980s.
 When he first set his eyes on what would be one of the best places to grow his coveted wines.
-Untamed, wild and undiscovered, this would be a place he’d return to.
+Untamed, wild, and undiscovered, this would be a place he’d return to again and again.

-The very first wine endeavor for Bill Harlan was Merryvale.
+The very first wine endeavor Bill Harlan was Merryvale.
 His first personal wine project was Harlan.
 His goal was to create 1st growth or Cru of California.
-Mainly cab sauvignon.
+Mainly Cabernet Sauvignon.
 Bond encompasses five single vineyards around the valley, grape properties are on long term lease.
 Vine Hill Ranch is part of it.
-The goal with Promontory was to create a relatable experience.
+The goal of Promontory was to create a relatable experience.
 The acquisition of 800 acres took 3-4 different time periods.
 The Harlan vineyards consist of less than 10% under vine allowing this property to truly stay connected with nature.
 40% of the vine growth is directly for Promontory.

 The Promontory tasting rooms are a study of meditation of Napa Valley.

-The design harkens from a no-nonsense industrial asthetic.
+The design harkens from a no-nonsense industrial aesthetic.
 When you’ve experienced the ground shaking in any wine region, protecting wine is a non-negotiable goal.
-And the rocksolid nature of the winery as well as the barrel room attests to this.
+And the rock-solid nature of the winery, as well as the barrel room, attests to this.
 But this takes it a step further.
-Views from almost every angle of the vineyards under not only the Promontory watch, but Bond and Harlan as well.
+Views from almost every angle of the vineyards under not only the Promontory watch but Bond and Harlan as well.

 I’m with David Cilli, winemaker for Promontory.
 Our tasting begins with a sip at the precipice of Promontory and its expansive view of Oakville and the Harlan and Bond wineries.
 Ensuring a proper palate-cleansing, Cilli opens a stunning bottle of Dom Perignon.

 Bill Harlan’s phone rang in 2007.
 It was a friend telling him that the property now known as Promontory was likely coming on the market .
-The property was acquired in May of 2008.
+The property in May of 2008.
 The acquisition was for the second generation of the family.
 This is where the Director of Promontory, Will Harlan steps in.